Volkswagen Polo hatchback - Engines, drive & performance

 Volkswagen Polo petrol engines

 The cheapest petrol engine available with the Polo doesn’t have a turbocharger.
 Offered with 79bhp, it should suit those who drive most in town, but if you take to motorways and the open road more often than not, you’ll likely want one of the more powerful (and expensive) turbocharged petrol engines.
 The 79bhp model takes a leisurely 14.9 seconds to reach 62mph from stationary and needs plenty of revs if you’re joining a dual-carriageway, but is at least quite refined once up to speed.

-There are three of these, with two of them being 1.0-litre three-cylinder TSI turbocharged petrols.
+There are two 1.0-litre ‘TSI’ turbocharged petrols to choose from.
 Offered with 94 and 108bhp, this engine has a great, willing character, delivering plenty of power throughout the rev range with very little turbo lag.
 It makes a great noise, too, and even if you’re not the type of person who gets excited about engine notes, its thrummy nature make it a welcome companion when you’re accelerating away.
 The 94bhp car reaches 62mph in 10.8 seconds, which should be fast enough for most, while the 108bhp model takes 9.5 seconds.
 The Polo GTI, reviewed separately, has a more powerful 2.0-litre petrol engine with 197bhp, and zips from 0-62mph in just 6.7 seconds - as fast as the more powerful Skoda Octavia vRS.
 It’s worth noting that it’s not available to order right now but will return with the facelifted model later in 2021.